 During this time of staying at home, we’d like you to join us in our distance art-making project.
-On our website and on social media, we’ll share prompts and process and invite you to join us in this bird-inspired adventure and our 13th season.
+We’ll share prompts and process and invite you to join us in this bird-inspired adventure and our 13th season.

 Sarah Bush Dance Project is grateful for our year-long residency with Richardson Bay Audubon Center.
 Though it won’t look as we had imagined, we are adapting.
 The dancers are currently trying a new work-from-home process.
 We start the week with a check-in and discussion of relevant topics.
 From this we decide on a prompt and assignment, create movement in our own neighborhoods, then “gather” at the end of the week to develop the material as a group, either in video chats or (when it feels ok to do so) outside with a 6 foot distance between us.

-Below is a sampling of SBDP dancers’ responses to the #2 prompt:
+Below is a sampling of SBDP dancers’ responses to the prompts:

 “Express your colorful self.
 Be the light that moves and bends over the ridges, like the sun flashing a rainbow through hummingbird feathers.”